-The valuation results shown in Section 3 of this report disclose the Actuarial Value of Accrued Benefits, also known as the Past Service Liability.
+The valuation results shown in Section 4 of this report disclose the Actuarial Value of Accrued Benefits, also known as the Past Service Liability.
 This amount constitutes the "value of the liabilities in respect of accrued benefits" as defined in Division 9.5 of the Superannuation Industry (Supervision) (SIS) Regulations and has been calculated in accordance with Professional Standard 402 issued by the Institute of Actuaries of Australia.

-This is not the same as the figure that will be used for the AASB1056 purposes as at 30 June 2022 as it will be calculated at a different date.
+This is not the same as the figures used for the AASB1056 purposes as at 30 June 2023 as it was based on different data and OTE Factors due to reporting timing constraints.

 The Actuarial Value of Accrued Benefits Index provides a measure of the Plan's ability to meet its benefit obligations to all members of the Plan based on membership to the valuation date.
-Where the members have already terminated employment and are receiving Defined Benefit pensions, the value of those pensions (i.e. the present value of projected pension benefits) are also included.
+Where the members have already terminated employment and are receiving Defined Benefit pensions, the value of those pensions (i.e. the present value of projected pension benefits) is also included.